How to Find the Best Mortgage Rates

 Buying a house is a new and exciting venture in your life.
 The next few months will be spent house hunting, making offers, and (eventually) picking out paint colors and other interior design elements.
 However, before you can start daydreaming about your future bungalow or townhouse, you need to get through the financial paperwork.
 This means finding a lender who will give you a mortgage and offer favorable rates.

 Your mortgage rates will play a significant role in your monthly costs.
 Even small variations in mortgage offers can save you thousands of dollars over the course of your loan.
+When searching for the best mortgage rates, it’s important to explore different loan options to find the most suitable terms for your situation.
 Use this guide to learn how to find the best mortgage rates and what different terms, fees, and line items mean.

 What makes up a mortgage?